Ambahm/Week-Three-Discussion---Game/README.md

 # Week-Three-Discussion---Game
 This is the  repo. for Wk 3 Extra credit discssion.

+Purpose is to introduce a game using reStructuredText as a simple text-based means to create useable documents

-I chose CHESS,  a board game for this task.
+I chose, CHESS,  a board game for this task.

 This does not tell each and evry detail of the game.